 - Tidesage Initiate; the fodder enemy of the dungeon.
 Flees at low health.

 - Shrine Templar; a bulky Kul Tiran warrior.
-Their passive Protective Aura reduces the damage taken of any nearby allies While Tidal Surge (interruptible) increases their haste and damage.
+Their Protective Aura (interruptible, purgeable) reduces the damage taken of any nearby allies While Tidal Surge (interruptible) increases their haste and damage.
 If on Heroic or Mythic, watch out for Heaving Blow.
-Pull individually or focus this enemy down, the choice is yours.
+Be careful if pulling any other trash with this enemy.

 - Temple Attendant; this enemy is a tank’s bane since they primarily attack with Water Blast (interruptible).
 In addition, Wash Away (interruptible) will attempt to knock players away from the targeted spot on the ground.